shaepy/blackjack/README.md

 <img height="200" alt="user stories for split" src="https://github.com/user-attachments/assets/3abcb809-17d7-41e2-a2d8-56fb7ab2e040">
 <img height="200" alt="sketch code for split" src="https://github.com/user-attachments/assets/c0e9864d-5f43-4d6a-9978-47288965f5ae" />

 - By building in a modular design and cleaning up redundant code as I went, building the Double Down feature took only a few hours due to the reusability of previous functions.
-I also found debugging to go quicker when I understood the flow of operations really well thanks to the readability.
+I also found debugging to go quicker when I understood the flow of operations really well thanks to the ease of readability.
+    - Double Down is comprised of existing actions and behaviors:
         - `createTempMsg` creates a temporary message that displays with a fade-in/fade-out effect to inform users when they do not have enough coins
         - `displayFunds` will show the updated wallet and bet
         - `hit` will `getCard` and call to display the card, `addCardTotal`, and `checkForBust`
         - If player did not bust, call `stand`
         - Return bet to normal

 <img width="400" alt="double down code" src="https://github.com/user-attachments/assets/6c6a63e7-cb0c-4def-a180-426f76222bd1">